- Travel and Places»

-In total, Fort Harrison State Park offers over 9 miles of hiking trails.
-Most of the area is wooded although there are some prairie like areas as well that provide excellent viewing of wildflowers, especially in the spring.
+In total, Fort Harrison State Park offers approximately 13.5 miles of hiking trails. (the Schoen Trail is multi-use/shared with mountain bikes) Most of the area is wooded although there are some prairie like areas as well that provide excellent viewing of wildflowers, especially in the spring.
 Off of the main road just beyond the parks center, is the sledding hill which draws small crowds after a good snow fall.

 There are horses available at the saddle barn and a single horse trail at the south end of the park.
 In this area, visitors can also find a picnic area, bird viewing area, classroom, and the Nature and History Center.

 Most of the hiking trails offer a dirt/sand or finely crushed limestone surface.
 The Harrison Trace Trail offers riding for those on bicycle.
 It's a paved trail that loops around Delaware Lake and the Duck pond at the east end of the park and runs west through the Walnut Plantation to the extreme west end of the park.
 The trail is flat on the west end and rolling on the east.

 There are adjacent nature preserves, including a rookery, but they are closed to the public.
 The park also has a small Museum of 20th Century Warfare (remember it was a US military post somewhat recently).

 The Hiking Trails